-Draw a basic tic tac toe board on the white board with new vocabulary in each block.
-One S from each team is called up and must draw the picture of a word underneath.
-The team with three in a row wins. (submitted by Shawn).
+Tic Tac Toe Read.
+Draw a basic tic tac toe grid on the board with new vocabulary words written in each block.
+One student from each team is called up and must draw the picture of a word underneath.
+If the drawing is correct they can put a cross or circle in the block.
+If the drawing is wrong, the drawing is erased and the block remains open for another go.
+The team with three correct drawings in a row wins. (submitted by Shawn).

 Word Recognition Game.
 Write some words the Ss have learned in previous lessons on some cards (postcards are ideal).
 Have all the Ss stand at one end of the room and the T in the middle.
 Hold up one card and Ss come forward and whisper the word in the T's ear.
 If correct they can go over to the other side of the room.
 Ss can have as many guesses as possible.

 Full access to all resources on ESL KidStuff including lesson plans, flashcards, worksheets, craft sheets,

 song downloads, classroom readers, flashcards app and songs app.